Gingivitis is a common periodontal disease where gums become inflamed, tender, and swollen. Symptoms of gingivitis include:

 - other dental problems

-Professional teeth cleanings help rid a person of gingivitis.
-Following the cleaning, gums may be more sensitive and inflamed, but that normally subsides in a few weeks.
+Professional teeth cleanings help decrease the risk of gingivitis.
+Following the cleaning, gums may be more sensitive and inflamed.
+That normally subsides in a few weeks.
 Antiseptic mouthwash or rinsing with warm salt water aids in reducing inflammation.

 Many people have a mild form of gingivitis with few adverse health effects.
-However, if left untreated, the disease can lead to periodontitis, a serious gum disease that can result in tooth loss or even an increased risk of stroke or heart attack.
+However, the disease can lead to periodontitis if left untreated.
+Periodontitis is a serious gum disease that can result in tooth loss or even an increased risk of stroke or heart attack.
 Pregnant women should be extra careful because periodontitis increases their risks of delivering a baby prematurely.